 Before your program begins…

-- Encourage attendees to seat themselves toward the middle of the rows to better accommodate larger crowds or latecomers.
+- Encourage attendees to seat themselves toward the middle of the rows (or front tables) to better accommodate larger crowds or latecomers.

 - Please also encourage audience members to silence their cell phones.
 Remind them that these programs are being recorded.